Universities Federation for Animal Welfare: History

+UFAW advocates the humane control of wild animals and in 1932 held a meeting on humane methods of trapping rabbits which led to their 1934 book publication "Man versus Rabbit" by A. H. B. Kirkman.
+The book raised awareness about the cruelty of the leg-hold trap and humane alternatives.
+In 1938 UFAW supported wild rabbit research and in 1946 a mammal survey of Skomer Island to research humane control of rabbits and rats.
+UFAW continued to campaign against leg traps and in 1954 the Pests Act was passed which led to the phasing out of such traps in the United Kingdom.

 Since its foundation, UFAW has initiated many advances in animal welfare including the first handbook aimed at improving the care and management of laboratory animals (now on its 7th edition), the first programme of research on environmental enrichment (in zoo animals) and involvement in the Brambell Committee whose report into the welfare of animals kept under intensive livestock husbandry systems led to the formation of the Farm Animal Welfare Advisory Committee (later Farm Animal Welfare Council – FAWC) and the concept of the Five Freedoms.

 Examples of more recent activities include funding of the work, at the University of Bristol, investigating the use of the concept of cognitive bias to assess the subjective emotional state of an animal – pessimistic or optimistic – and hence their welfare.
 UFAW has also supported work on genetic welfare problems of companion animals and produced a web resource that describes a range of genetic conditions that affect companion animals and which explains their welfare consequences – the impacts on the animals' quality of life.

 UFAW established the Garden Bird Health Initiative (GBHi) to develop and publish guidelines about garden birds aimed at maximizing their welfare and conservation.
 A new strain of avian pox, for example, is an area of developing concern within the UK.

 As part of its remit to educate and inform on animal welfare, UFAW has also produced a series of books, in collaboration with Wiley-Blackwell Science, that seek to provide an authoritative source of information on worldwide developments, current thinking and best practice in the field of animal welfare science and technology.

 In 1987, the Council Members became also the Trustees of the Humane Slaughter Association (HSA).
 The HSA and UFAW are financially independent but have worked closely together for many years to advance farm animal welfare.
 The HSA works to improve farm animal welfare 'beyond the farm gate' – during transport, at markets and at slaughter.